 A payment register is a listing of all payments incurred during a month by the City.
 The payment register includes payment date, payment amount, payee and type of expenditure, and business unit.

 This report provides a quantitative look at the operating success, financial health, and compliance of the government report units.
-It includes a balance sheet, a statement of changes in financial position, a statement of revenues and expense, and a comparison of budgeted to actual expenses and revenues.
+It includes a balance sheet, a statement of changes in financial position, a statement of revenues and expenses, and a comparison of budgeted to actual expenses and revenues.

-The report is intended to summarize and simplify the statistical, economical and financial information contained in the city's Comprehensive Annual Financial Report (CAFR).
+The report is intended to summarize and simplify the statistical, economical, and financial information contained in the city's Comprehensive Annual Financial Report (CAFR).